Kalesija

-Kalesija is a town and municipality located in the Tuzla Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
+Kalesija (Serbian Cyrillic: Калесија) is a town and municipality located in the Tuzla Canton of the Federation of Bosnia and Herzegovina, an entity of Bosnia and Herzegovina.
 It is located in northeastern Bosnia and Herzegovina, east of Tuzla.
 As of 2013, the town has a population of 2,039 inhabitants, while the municipality has 33,053 inhabitants.

 History

 The Atik Mosque in Vukovije Gornje was built at the end of the 16th century.

 Yugoslav Wars

 On 2 May 1992 Kalesija was one of the first Bosnian towns to be caught in the initial Serbian offensive.
 On 11 May 1992, Kalesija and the territory east of the river Bjeljevac except for the settlements of Zukići and Jajić were placed under occupation.

 On 23 May 1992, Kalesija was retaken by Bosnian forces.

 The aftermath of the occupation included ethnic cleansing, population displacement, many people being taken to camps, the destruction of Kalesija villages, the destruction of religious buildings and industrial plants.